CreateAPI/CreateAPI/README.md

 ## OpenAPI Support

+The goal is to completely cover OpenAPI 3.x spec.

-The following features are not suppored (yet):
+Currency the following features are **note** supported:

 - External References
-- `allowReserved` and `allowEmptyValue` option in query parameters
 - `spaceDelimited`, `pipeDelimited`, and `deepObject` query parameters `style` values, form encoding only supports primitive types

+Some discrepancies with the OpenAPI spec are by design:

+- `allowReserved` keyword in parameters is ignored and all parameter values are percent-encoded
+- `allowEmptyValue` keyword in parameters is ignored as its not recommended to be used

 Upcoming: